 Nurture your collaboration.
 Create opportunities for partners to learn from each other using existing networks.
 Spread existing and new knowledge.
 Be responsive to partner desires to become involved in school policy and procedure development.
 Reflect and evaluate with partners about progress and celebrate achievements.

-Detailed and evidence-based discussion of cultural and linguistic diversity (CLD) and implications for transition personnel.
-Somewhat heavy-going but worth the effort.
-Shrink your page width for easier reading: www.ncset.org/publications/essentialtools/diversity/partI.asp
+Cultural and Linguistic Diversity: Implications for Transition Personnel is a detailed and evidence-based discussion of cultural and linguistic diversity (CLD) and implications for transition personnel.
+Somewhat heavy-going but worth the effort, from the National Center on Secondary Education and Transition.
+Shrink your page width for easier reading.

 Partnership Roles and Meeting Essentials